cross-solution/YAWIK/README.md

 Who is using YAWIK?
 -------------------

 YAWIK is used as a Jobboard by https://mygreatjobs.de/.
-Phoenixdesign uses YAWIK as a companies career portal http://bewerbung.phoenixdesign.com/
+Phoenixdesign uses YAWIK is used as a companies career portal by Phoenixdesign http://bewerbung.phoenixdesign.com/ and Frankwalder https://jobs.frankwalder.com/de

 Documentation